tknhomesdev/tokenhomes/README.md

 Just for 2.5 Ⓝ issue a brand new fungible token and own everything.
 Let other people know about your token.
 Do you really want to be on the bottom of the list of issued tokens?

+Go to [Token Homes](https://tkn.homes) now and make your own token today.
-Go to [Token Farm](https://tkn.farm) now and make your own token today.
+Go to [Token Homes Telegram](https://t.me/tknhomes) now and make your own token today.